staceybrandsma/staceybrandsma.github.io/docs/experience.md

 ## Senior Data Scientist ~ Amgen
 _July 2021 to present_\
-As a technical leader on the team, I work on several projects across the company, including clinical trial innovation, research and development, and epidemiology.  \
+As a technical leader on the team, I work on several projects across the company, including competitive intelligence and digital health.
+I am also a leader in several key initiatives to build community at Amgen, facilitating the CFO mentoring program and vice-chairing the Data Science Symposium organizing committee.  \
 Key Projects:
+- Led project to develop competitive intelligence for executives by building models for news summarization and question/answering, topic modelling, and financial forecasting.
+In this project I held numerous roles including Product Owner, Technical and Team Lead, Developer.
+My work has been recognized by CFO, CIO, VPs, and Directors across Amgen.
+- Data Science Engagement Team Lead for Digital Health in key pipeline products such as obesity and small-cell lung cancer.
+I led the ideation process to develop use cases for data science in obesity trials and am now building the use cases into proof of concepts.
+Additionally, our team is evaluating digital health products for improving retention and data collection in a trial setting.
+- Vice Chair of organizing committee for annual Data Science Symposium at Amgen.
+I secured external keynote speaker and moderated fireside and panel discussions.
+Facilitated event for approximately 400 Amgen employees
+- Leader and facilitator of the CFO Mentoring program.
+I automated and improved the mentor matching process, saving hundreds of work hours
 - Helped develop and improve a machine learning pipeline for clinical trial optimization and site selection
 - Advised business partners on expansion and roll out of production model for Osteoporosis detection
 - Developing computer vision pipeline for ingesting cell painting images for cell phenotype changes.
-- Building forecasting predictions for key product sales for use by CFO and other executives.
-- Contributing to natural language processing modelling effort for ingesting relevant news articles.
-- Acting as a mentor for junior staff and ambassador for data science across Amgen, facilitating symposiums, journal clubs, knowledge sharing sessions, pilots, and lunch and learns.
+- Mentor and manager of junior staff and ambassador for data science across Amgen, facilitating symposiums, journal clubs, knowledge sharing sessions, pilots, and lunch and learns.

 ## Data Scientist 2 ~ Parsyl
 _March 2021 - July 2021_\